MicrochipTech/RNBD451_ARDUINO_BLE_GAS_LEAKAGE/README.md

 ### Getting started with adding RNBD451 with Arduino Zero

 This application shows how to use the RNBD451 along with the Arduino Zero to develop a BLE Gas Leakage sensor application with LPG CLICK.
-The Arduino Zero Board sends RN instructions to establish the Gas Leakage sensor application, which can be monitored in the Microchip Bluetooth Data application.
+The Arduino Zero Board sends RN instructions to establish the Gas Leakage sensor application, which can be monitored using Microchip Bluetooth Data application.

 ![](docs/app.png)